msp1974/homeassistant-jlrincontrol/README.md

 And has services for

-- Update Health Status (forces update from vehicle)
+- Update Health Status (forces update from vehicle) (deprecated - use button.press with button.xxxx_update_from_vehicle instead)
-- Honk/Flash
+- Honk/Flash (deprecated - use button.press with button.xxxx_honk_blink instead)
-- Lock/Unlock
+- Lock/Unlock (deprecated - use lock.unlock/lock with lock.xxxx_doors instead)
-- Start Engine/Stop Engine
+- Start Engine/Stop Engine - (deprecated - use switch.turn_on/turn_off with switch.xxxx_climate_engine instead)
-- Start Charging/Stop Charging
+- Start Charging/Stop Charging - (deprecated - use switch.turn_on/turn_off with switch.xxxx_charging instead)
-- Reset Alarm
+- Reset Alarm (deprecated - use button.press with button.xxxx_reset_alarm instead)
-- Start Preconditioning/Stop Preconditioning
+- Start Preconditioning/Stop Preconditioning - (deprecated - use switch.turn_on/turn_off with switch.xxxx_climate_electric instead)
 - Set Max Charge (Always and One Off)

 **Note:** Not all functions are available on all models and therefore the buttons/switches may not be created.
 If you call services that are not supported you will get an error in the error log.